vbluemer/Homogenization_for_Damask/README.md

     - Plotting of stress-strain curves

 ## Installation
 It is highly recommended to run this project inside of a Conda (or similar) environment.
 Use `python 3.12` to run this project.
-Testing of this code is only verified to work on `Linux` and `DAMASK v3.0.1`.
+This code is only verified to work on `Linux` with `DAMASK_grid` and `DAMASK Python` versions `v3.0.1`.
 ### With Conda (Python 3.12):
 ```
 git clone https://github.com/JoppeKleinhout/Homogenization_for_Damask.git